osmosis-labs/beaker/docs/commands/beaker_wasm.md

 * `-r/--raw <raw>`: Raw json string to use as instantiate msg

+* `--admin <admin>`: Specifying admin required for contract migration.
+Use "signer" for setting tx signer as admin.
+Use bech32 address (eg. "osmo1cyyzpxplxdzkeea7kwsydadg87357qnahakaks") for custom admin

 * `-f/--funds <funds>`: Funds to send to instantiated contract

 * `-n/--network <network>`: Name of the network to broadcast transaction to, the actual endpoint / chain-id are defined in config (default: `local`)